Is Your Website Still WCAG 2.1 Compliant?

 It might even have passed an accessibility check when it launched.

-And if your site hasn’t been reviewed in the last several years, there’s a real possibility it no longer meets current WCAG 2.1 expectations — even if it once did.
+And if your site has not been reviewed in the last several years, there is a real possibility it no longer reflects current accessibility expectations — even if it once did.

 What Is WCAG — and Why It Matters

 WCAG stands for Web Content Accessibility Guidelines, developed by the World Wide Web Consortium (W3C).
-These guidelines define the internationally recognized technical standard for web accessibility.
+These guidelines define the most widely recognized technical standard for web accessibility.

 WCAG 2.1 expanded on earlier versions to better support users with: